 ADAM HART-DAVIS / SCIENCE PHOTO LIBRARY ADAM HART-DAVIS / SCIENCE PHOTO LIBRARY

 Copper foundry.
-Molten copper (orange) inside moulds in a sand-filled barrel.
-The metal has been melted inside a furnace and poured into the mould to create a copper object in the shape of the mould.
-The process of using a molten material in this way is known as casting.
+Image 3 of 3.
+Workers at a copper foundry using an electric hoist to hold a crucible of molten copper while using a cradle to pour the molten copper into moulds in a sand-filled barrel.
+The copper will set in the shape of the mould, a process known as casting.
 Copper is a chemical element and a metal, with a melting point of 1084 degrees Celsius.
 Copper is an easily worked metal that is used extensively in industry, in metal statues, and in alloys.
 Photographed in the UK.
-See images T810/256-258 for a sequence showing the pouring of the molten copper into the moulds.
-T810/260 shows the furnace, while T807/074 shows the mould and the finished product.
+See images T810/256-258 for a sequence showing work in a copper foundry.
+See images T810/259 and T810/260 for close-ups of the moulds and the furnace, and T807/074 for the mould and the finished product.

 Model release available.
 Property release not required.